I am a third-generation chef from Tegucigalpa, Honduras.

 2019 - Present day.

 My experience as an entrepreneur was exciting—with many ups and downs.
 I acquired critical skills and learned important lessons.
 I cultivated relationships with passionate entrepreneurs who inspired and motivated me daily.
-Unfortunately, running my own business didn't offer me the stability I need at this stage in my life.
+Unfortunately, running my own business didn't offer me the stability I needed at this stage in my life.